Andy Slavitt: Career

 Slavitt's career was initially in investment banking at Goldman Sachs.
 After receiving his MBA, he joined McKinsey & Company as a consultant.
 In 1999, Slavitt founded the healthcare company HealthAllies after the death of his college roommate, Jeff Yurkofsky, from a malignant brain tumor.
 Slavitt later recounted that the financial strain of Yurkofsky's death led to Yurkofsky's widow and children moving into a spare room at his home.
-He served as CEO of HealthAllies until 2003, when the company was acquired by UnitedHealth Group, whereafter he served as CEO of OptumInsight and the group executive vice president for Optum, both subsidiaries of UnitedHealth Group.
+He was CEO of HealthAllies until 2003, when the company was acquired by UnitedHealth Group, whereafter he was CEO of OptumInsight and the group executive vice president for Optum, both subsidiaries of UnitedHealth Group.

 In February 2008, Optum, then named Ingenix, was the center of an investigation by New York State Attorney General Andrew Cuomo "into a scheme by health insurers to defraud consumers by manipulating reimbursement rates."
 On January 13, 2009, Ingenix announced an agreement with the New York State attorney settling the probe into the independence of the health pricing database.
 Under the settlement, UnitedHealth Group and Ingenix would pay $50 million.
 On January 15, 2009, UnitedHealth Group announced a $350 million settlement of three class action lawsuits filed in federal court by the American Medical Association, UnitedHealth Group members, healthcare providers, and state medical societies for not paying out-of-network benefits.